zli867/DataFusion/README.md

 * The code is implemented by Zongrun Li (zli867@gatech.edu)

-* Give me a :star: if you like it.

 ## Folder Structure
 * DataExtraction: includes functions to extract observation or CMAQ
     * ExtractCMAQ.py: functions to extract CMAQ